smartloop-ai/tf_azure_vm_provision/README.md

 - Ensure your SSH public key files exist and are readable.
 - Make sure you have the correct permissions in Azure.
 - If you see variable errors, check that all required variables are set in `terraform.tfvars`.
+- If you do not see the public IP in the output, check that the output block in `outputs.tf` matches the resource name and is not commented out.

 ---